aledeloss/tm-frontend/README.md

 # TASK MANAGER

-This is a very simple task manager, almost a POC.
+This is the frontend of a very simple task manager, almost a POC.
 You can create a task, list all your task and delete the ones that you don't need to register anymore.

 ## Technologies used